EU agency: AstraZeneca vaccine safe, will add clot warning

 ———

 Jordans reported from Berlin.
-Associated Press writers Lauran Neergaard in Washington; Danica Kirka in London; and Nicole Winfield in Rome contributed.
+Associated Press writers Lauran Neergaard in Washington; Elaine Ganley in Paris; Danica Kirka in London; and Nicole Winfield in Rome contributed.

 ———